IBC Awards Categories

 Past winners of the Judges' Prize include Stereoscopic 3D coverage of the 2010 FIFA World Cup and DNA's Single frequency networks for HD with DVB-T2, which was awarded in 2011.

-The 2012 Judges' Prize was awards to FIMS.
+The 2013 Judges' Prize was awarded to Amitabah Bachchan on behalf of Indian Cinema.
 Read more

 From time to time, IBC makes a special award to a project, a person or a programme which has gone the extra mile and achieved something truly remarkable.